af001/forgemod-docker/Readme.md

 ```

 ### Forgemod|CurseForge Docker Creation
-The default rcmon password is ```bash changemepassword```.
+The default rcmon password is ```changemepassword```.
 If you wish to change or disable rcmon, it is recommended to make the changes prior to running one of the start scripts.
-In the following example, the CurseForge server that is intended to be started is ```bash Valhelsiaa```.
+In the following example, the CurseForge server that is intended to be started is ```Valhelsiaa```.
 On an internal LAN, the risk is minimal since the Docker is running Alpine with Gvisor.

 ```bash
 cd forgemod-docker/valhelsia-forge